Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 Dry Tortugas National Park is located in the Gulf of Mexico west of Key West.
 This is one of the most remote and least visited national parks in America.

-It consists of 7 islands as well as a protected coral reef.
+The park comprises 7 islands as well as a protected coral reef.
 The area is home to beautiful beaches as well as the historic 19th-century Fort Jefferson.

 Loggerhead Key has a lighthouse and sea turtle nesting location.
 To reach Dry Tortugas National Park, you need to take a NPS managed boat tour from Key West.